jdjakub/phd-thesis/ch-analysis.md

 The lower limit, of minimal self-sustainability, looks something like the following: beyond the transient run-time state changes that make up the user level of any piece of software, the user cannot change anything without dropping down to the implementation level.
 This would resemble a traditional end-user "application" focused on a narrow domain with no means to do anything else.

 At a sufficiently large scope, self-sustainability is inevitable.
 By analogy, while any nation's economy might be dependent on other nations, the world economy is a closed system that provides its own inputs.
 Similarly, the ecosystem of software as a whole is necessarily self-sustainable.
 Even an *individual* Unix system is largely self-sustainable at its inter-process scope, but it is notable that we lose self-sustainability on the way down to the intra-process scope.
 We will discuss these two scopes as they relate to self-sustainability, after which we will distinguish the *user level* and *implementation level* of programming systems.
 Then we will conclude with a definition of *innovation feedback,* the key advantage a self-sustainable system has over others.
+For further information and motivation on Self-Sustainability beyond our own analysis here, we recommend the introductory sections of\ \parencite{COLAs} and\ \parencite{OROM} and the vision presented in\ \parencite{CookClay}.

 ### Self-Sustainability at the Inter-Process Scope
 At the inter-process scope of Unix, we have individual processes---text editors, compilers, interpreters, debuggers---which change the large-scale system state (files), such as by creating new programs.
 Some of these processes run *shell scripts* to coordinate this activity, this being the de-facto programming language^[Technically, the various shell *dialects* (bash, csh, etc.) form multiple de-facto *languages*, but this is not important for the point.] at the inter-process scope.
 In this way, a Unix system is evolved and re-programmed using itself, while it is running.
 Hence, Unix (\ie{} programming-in-the-large) is self-sustainable, which is congruent with the origins of Unix as a system for programmers.